Tiverton Preedy: Later years

-In 1926 Preedy was appointed a prebendary at St Pauls Cathedral, in recognition of his work in Islington.
+In 1926 Preedy was appointed a prebendary at St Paul's Cathedral, in recognition of his work in Islington.
 At around the same time he began to suffer from heart problems, and died in his sleep in April 1928.
 His funeral was attended by several thousand mourners, and he was buried at Islington Cemetery in Finchley.
 His obituary in the Islington Gazette described him as "a generous friend to the poor" and the Bishop of Stepney in his eulogy called him "a wonderful parish priest and a splendid friend", and made particular reference to his use of sport in his ministry.

 In 1997 representatives of the club he founded located his grave in London and laid wreaths in the club's colours.
 Full restoration of the grave was later carried out by the Barnsley F.C.
 Supporters' Trust.

-Each summer, lifelong supporters Neil Richardson and Gaz Lovett, travel down and conduct routine cleaning and maintenance on the grave.
+Each summer, lifelong supporter Neil Richardson travels down and conducts routine cleaning and maintenance on the grave.
+He used to do this with Gareth Lovett before his passing.